ISSUE THE FOURTH

 Brass tacks?
 We're looking for short fiction and essays, short creative non-fiction, poetry, and illustrations/art.
 More info on the specifics of that below, but let's take a minute to discuss theme and content.

 Anything depicting graphic or gory violence.
 Anything that uses rape for shock value.
-Anything to do with yoga.
-Anything to do with angels.
+Anything to do with angels or overtly Christian themes (unless you are subverting this in some way — but we are a publication for magical folks and Christianity has not been kind to witches).
 Anything that demonizes sex workers or sex work.
 TERF and SWERF ideologies are NOT welcome in this publication.
+Anything to do with yoga, or mixing Hindu and/or Buddhist theologies/deities with witchcraft in an appropriative way.
+Using indigenous religions or religious symbols in an appropriative way.
 Anything that holds up white fragility or supremacy.
 Stories of deities outside of your cultural/ancestral traditions/knowledge.
-White people writing about "shamanic" experiences of any kind-- this includes anything about ayahuasca/sweat lodges or other indigenous tradition).
+White people writing about "shamanic" experiences of any kind-- this includes anything about ayahuasca/sweat lodges or other indigenous traditions.
 White people writing about BIPOC cultures and their religions as though they are their own.
 White people writing about anything appropriative.
 Anything that essentializes body parts as integral parts of gender identity (i.e. penis = men/masculine womb/vaginas = women/feminine).
+This does NOT mean that we don't want to hear about body parts/menstruation/birth/etc. This does mean that we are not into the idea of these "parts" belonging solely to a binary structure of gendered identity.

 How should you submit?